jasontconnell/crudgeon/README.md

 crudgeon -file datafiles\example2.txt -path output -obj Employee -ns Name.Space
 ```

 See genex.bat and sample input and output in datafiles and output folders.
+As of March 2021, you can pass a directory and have +class in each file, and pass the namespace still, and it'll work against the entire directory.
+This is much faster.

 ## Documentation